 Morton Plant Hospital PGY1 Pharmacy Residency

 All residents are required to complete rotations in core subject areas considered to be essential to pharmacy practice.
 A broad range of elective rotations are available that allow the resident flexibility in pursuing individual goals.
-All rotations are 4 weeks in length except for orientation, which is 6 weeks.
+All core rotations are 4 weeks in length except for orientation, which is 5 weeks.
 Longitudinal experiences are required and will encompass your projects and practice coverage for the residency throughout the year.

 Program Summary: